baseonballs/mpower-sitedocs/README.md

-# mpower-sitedocs
+# M-Power-Sitedocs

 The M-Power Math Static Site for Documentation of the MPower Math Compendium

-This is the primary documentation for M-Power Math Compendoum.
+This is the primary documentation for M-Power Math Compendium.
 It is based on mkdocs using material theme.
 The protocol for manged documentation under BDIF is intrinsically tied to a static site generator then can be served by any http server.
 It is sourced, edited, and versioned under git with appropraite PR review, versioned and release life cycle management.

 ## Reference